ct-clmsn/miniaturist/README.md

 This implementation loads the corpus into an inverted index.
 The inverted index is converted into a sparse matrix that is transposed into a document-term matrix.
+This step is required to permit the parallel processing of the corpus by document.
-The implementation then processes subsets of the document-term matrix in parallel chunks.
+The implementation processes subsets of the document-term matrix in parallel chunks.
 A sparse matrix is used to store the document-term matrix to minimize a required O(N^2) algorithmic cost spent traversing the matrix.

 The most time-consuming portion of each implementation is the creation of the sparse